 This page provides 10 aspects of Modern Training and their implications for L&D in terms of roles and technologies.
-Links are provided to further chapters in this book which discuss them in more depth.
+Links are provided to further section in this book which discuss them in more depth.

 1- Providing Modern Training won’t automatically mean training will be more effective or more appealing.

 Training still has to be a valid and appropriate response to a need.
 If L&D continue to become “order takers” from managers and make assumptions about the best way to provide modern training, nothing will change.
 First of all, L&D need to become Performance Consultants and work with managers and their teams to understand the problems and identify (a) whether some form of intervention (e.gg training) is the right solution, and if so (b) what that would like to meet the needs of the group concerned.
 Note, this is not about doing a TNA (Training Needs Analysis) because that already assumes Training is the solution, Performance Improvement Consulting involves a deep analysis of the problem and a wide understanding of possible interventions.
-[See chapter on Performance Improvement Consulting.]
+[See section on Performance Improvement Consulting.]

 2 – Curate rather than create

 You don’t need to reinvent the wheel, there’s a lot of Web content available that is valid and appropriate.
 Curation might involve:

 - Curation of a set of resources on a topic